MuscleMap/MuscleMap/README.md

    ***If the models do not work well on your images, please open an [issue](https://github.com/MuscleMap/MuscleMap/issues).
 If you share your images, we will update the MuscleMap segmentation model to improve its accuracy on your images.***

-Step 3.
-To run mm_extract_metrics:
+3. To run mm_extract_metrics:

-    Step 3.1.
-For T1w and T2w MRI:
+    1. For T1w and T2w MRI:

         ~~~
         mm_extract_metrics -m gmm -r wholebody -i image.nii.gz -s image_dseg.nii.gz -c 3